larrylai0121/larrylai0121.github.io/README.md

 <div class="cookie-policy">
     <div class="cp-row">
         <div class="cp-description">
-            <p>We've put small files on your device to ensure you get the best experience on our website.</p>
+            <p>This website uses cookies and similar technologies to ensure you get best experience on our website.</p>
         </div>
         <div class="cp-action">
             <a href="./cookie.html" target="_blank">Policy</a>